 Cutting weight involves short-term weight loss through dehydration, glycogen depletion, and flushing food waste.
 These measures can amount to more than ten pounds of weight loss within a day or two, but their use puts the athlete at risk for unsafe health conditions and depleted energy levels.

 Understand, severe dehydration puts the athlete at greater risk of concussion and poor performance due to a lack of time to fully rehydrate.
-Although hydration drinks will optimize hydration, a boxer should always prefer moderate dehydration to minimize unnecessary risk of very serious harm.
+Although hydration drinks like Pedialyte will optimize hydration, a boxer should always prefer moderate dehydration to minimize unnecessary risk of very serious harm.

 Flushing Food Waste